-- (1) A stretcher and at least one clean, lockable, adequate first-aid kit, containing sterile dressings, antiseptics, splints, tape, scissors, sling and wrapping material shall be readily available on all drilling rigs, service rigs, well testing operations, seismic field crews, geological and geophysical field crews, production facilities, construction sites and other operational locations and all associated camps. - (2) Personnel with recognized first aid training shall be available on all main operational sites while work is in progress at the specific site. - (3) A comprehensive first-aid kit, containing, as a minimum, that described in Subsection (1), including a stretcher, shall be available on remote locations where skilled medical attention is not readily available. - (4) Procedures shall be established at all main operational locations for the transportation of persons needing prompt medical attention. - (5) Wherever possible, a seriously injured person, while being transported, shall be accompanied by, in addition to the driver or pilot, at least one person having valid first aid qualifications. - (6) Each main operational location other than a geophysical, geological or related operations camp, shall maintain or readily have access to a clean room equipped as a First-Aid room, with an adequate supply of hot and cold water, bed, instruments, dressings, bandages, drugs, splints, stretchers, oxygen breathing apparatus and other requirements for administering first-aid. - (7) Effective and reliable safety showers and/or eye wash stations shall be located within immediate access to any area where personnel may come in contact with materials which are injurious to the skin and/or eyes. - (8) A First-Aid room referred to in Subsection (6) shall be manned by at least one person who is- - (a) a registered general nurse; or - (b) a member of, or qualified for membership of, the Institute of Ambulance Officers (Australia); or - (c) trained and currently certified by an approved institution as a paramedic.
+(1) A stretcher and at least one clean, lockable, adequate first -aid kit, containing sterile dressings, antiseptics, splints, tape, scissors, sling and wrapping material shall be readily available on all drilling rigs, well testing operations, seismic field crews, geological and geophysical field crews, production facilities, construction sites and other operational locations and all associated camps.

+(2) Personnel with recognized first aid training shall be available on all main operational sites while work is in progress at the specific site.

+(3) A comprehensive first -aid kit, containing, as a minimum, that described in Subsection (1), including a stretcher, shall be available on remote locations where skilled medical attention is not readily available.

+(4) Procedures shall be established at all main operational locations for the transportation of persons needing prompt medical attention.

+(5) Wherever possible, a seriously injured person, while being transported shall be accompanied by, in addition to the driver or pilot, at least one person having valid first aid qualifications.

+(6) Each main operational location other than a geophysical, geological or a First -Aid room, with an adequate supply of hot and cold water, bed, instruments, dressings, bandages, drugs, splints, stretchers, oxygen breathing apparatus and other requirements for administering first -aid.

+(7) Effective and reliable safety showers and/or eye wash stations shall be located within immediate access to any area where personnel may come in contact with materials which are injurious to the skin and/or eyes.

+(8) A First -Aid room referred to in Subsection (6) shall be manned by at least one person who is -

+- (a) a registered general nurse; or - (b) a member of, or qualified for membership of, the Institute of Ambulance Officers (Australia); or - (c) trained and currently certified by an approved institutions as a paramedic.